valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 #### Register as a Juju cloud

-We don't need to explictly `juju add-cloud` nor `juju add-credential microcloud` as we already did the remote configuration earlier with the certificate and the `lxc remote add` command.
+We don't need to explictly use `juju add-cloud` nor `juju add-credential microcloud`, as we already did the remote configuration earlier with the certificate and the `lxc remote add` command.
 [Read more about Juju clouds](https://juju.is/docs/olm/clouds).

 ```sh
 # Let's bootstrap our LXD cloud, asking Juju to setup an agent on it